How to Automate Tasks in SQL Server Management Studio

 3. Use Maintenance Plans for Common Tasks

-- Save and schedule the plan to run automatically.
+- Schedule the plan to run automatically.

 4. Schedule T-SQL Scripts